dustij/dustij/README.md

 - Java
 - Python

 I write maintainble code by focusing on high cohesion and small classes.
-I enjoy building things and want to collaborate.
+I enjoy building things and looking to collaborate.

 You can reach me on [LinkedIn](https://www.linkedin.com/in/dusti-johnson/) or by [email](mailto:dustijohnson@outlook.com)!